A sharp, queer, emotionally rich collection from one of short fiction’s most versatile voices

 “Short stories are dangerous: tiny sparks of pure narrative fire that burn hotter because they snuff out sooner.
 Small, self-contained adventures gave me the freedom to fail — to push my limits, to experiment with styles and ideas that I wasn’t sure I could pull off.
 And fail I did, over and over.
 I wrote scores of short pieces before I managed to turn out one that fired on all cylinders.
 The wonderful thing is, if you blow it with something short, you’ve only wasted a week or three of writing time.
 And if someone reads your story in a magazine and hates it, there’ll be another story, by another author, on the next page.”

-As Good As New is one of the first short stories I read.
-It is such a unique story to me as a reader because apocalypses, while awful essentially, take the individual and their lives after the fact out of the equation.
-Yes, life is terrible, but people need to move on.
-There has to be some joy, or life isn’t worth struggling for.
+“As Good as New” is one of the first short stories I read in the collection, and it felt unique to me as a reader because apocalypses, awful as they are, often erase the individual and the shape of their life afterward.
+Yes, life is terrible, but people still need to move on.
+There has to be some joy, or life is not worth struggling for.

 “It is astounding to me that Anders wrote so much about human emotions in only 28 pages.
 I have IKEA instructions longer than 28 pages.
 But it works, and it is damn good.”

-“The first thing I thought of when I finished “Rat Catcher’s Yellow” was the Hamlet quote, “There are more things in heaven and earth, Horatio, / Than are dreamt of in your philosophy.”
-This seems like an odd quote for this story, but it is a vast world that is constantly changing.
-Even after a significant disease destroys people’s minds, they interact and build kingdoms online with cats.
-It seems absurd, but it is steeped in the truth.
-There is more to this world than we know, and depending on the angle in which you approach a problem, anything is possible.
+The first thing I thought of when I finished “Rat-Catcher’s Yellows” was the Hamlet quote, “There are more things in heaven and earth, Horatio, / Than are dreamt of in your philosophy.”
+It may seem like an odd quote for this story, but the world Anders creates is vast and constantly changing.
+Even after a devastating disease destroys people’s minds, they still interact and build kingdoms online with cats.
+It sounds absurd, but it is grounded in something true.
+There is more to this world than we know, and depending on the angle from which you approach a problem, almost anything is possible.

-If you Take My Meaning was one of the more complex stories to read and understand.
-But through the context of Ander’s story The City in the Middle of the Night, it makes a lot of sense.
-It is a continuation after the end of the novel.
-It gives us a hint as to the future of the characters.
+“If You Take My Meaning” was one of the more complex stories in the collection for me to read and fully understand.
+But through the context of Anders’s The City in the Middle of the Night, it makes much more sense.
+It reads as a continuation beyond the end of the novel and offers a glimpse of what may come next for those characters.

-Six Months, Three Days is when an unmovable object meets an unstoppable force: two characters, one who can see all possible futures and another who can see only their lot.
-Nothing deviates; nothing changes.
-What if they have a relationship?
-What would it look like?
-Yes, we know there will be lots of pain in this relationship.
+“Six Months, Three Days” is what happens when an immovable object meets an unstoppable force: two characters, one who can see all possible futures and another who can see only their own fixed path.
+Nothing deviates.
+Nothing changes.
+So what happens if they begin a relationship?
+What would that even look like?
+Yes, we know there will be pain.
 Yes, we know exactly how it is going to end.
-However, there are many beautiful moments, moments of love, and life that are worth celebrating even if you have already seen them in your mind’s eye; you haven’t experienced them.
-The juice is worth the squeeze!
+But there are still beautiful moments here, moments of love and life worth celebrating.
+Even if you have already seen them in your mind’s eye, you have not yet lived them.
+The juice is worth the squeeze.